A-Jimmy/LatencyTester/README.md

 # LatencyTester
-Checks pings and stores times in a file format in source folder
+Checks pings and stores times in a file format in source folder once running

-Times are shown in a dynamic line graph for visualization
+Pings are shown in a dynamic line graph for visualization

 Command prompt information extraced for ping command timestamps can be viewed from created saved file